rahulchy960/WineShopApp/README.md

 - AlcoholicBeverage: A base class for alcoholic beverages, containing common attributes and methods.
 - Derived classes for specific types of alcoholic beverages, such as Whiskey, Wine, Gin, Vodka, Rum, and Beer.
 - WineShop: A class that manages the wine shop's inventory and provides methods for adding items, counting items, selling items, and displaying the inventory.
-- <ArrayList> is using to store Inventory data in a dynamic sized Array

 ## How to Run
-1. Compile the program using Javac .
+1. Compile the program .
 2. Run the compiled executable.
 3. Follow the on-screen menu prompts to interact with the program.